-The 2022 annual meeting of stockholders of Valhi, Inc. will be held on Thursday, May 26, 2022, at 10:00 a.m., local time, at Two Lincoln Centre Conference Center, 5420 LBJ Freeway, Suite 240, Dallas, Texas 75240-2620, for the following purposes:
+The 2023 annual meeting of stockholders of Valhi, Inc. will be held on Thursday, May 25, 2023, at 10:00 a.m., local time, at Three Lincoln Centre Conference Center, 5430 LBJ Freeway, Suite 350, Dallas, Texas 75240-2620, for the following purposes:

-- 1. to elect the six director nominees named in the proxy statement to serve until the 2023 annual meeting of stockholders; - 2. to approve, on a nonbinding advisory basis, our named executive officer compensation; and - 3. to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- to elect the seven director nominees named in the proxy statement to serve until the 2024 annual meeting of stockholders; - 2. to approve, on a nonbinding advisory basis, our named executive officer compensation; - 3. to approve, on a nonbinding advisory basis, the preferred frequency for stockholders to consider approving executive compensation; and - 4. to transact such other business as may properly come before the meeting or any adjournment or postponement thereof.

-The close of business on March 30, 2022, has been set as the record date for the meeting.
+The close of business on March 29, 2023, has been set as the record date for the meeting.
 Only holders of our common stock at the close of business on the record date are entitled to notice of and to vote at the meeting.
 A complete list of stockholders entitled to vote at the meeting will be available for examination during normal business hours by any of our stockholders, for purposes related to the meeting, for a period of ten days prior to the meeting at our corporate offices.